 The investigation was referred to the grand jury division via a media inquiry.
 The facts presented at the time were that two women in their thirties, who knew themselves to be donor-conceived children, had learned through DNA tests that they shared a common donor and that he was not anonymous, as their mothers had been promised, but was their fertility doctor himself.

 The investigation nearly died before it began.
 There was no law forbidding Cline’s conduct.
 Existing laws could not be made to fit.
-The criminal code only punishes specific, enumerated conduct and for good reason: no person should be prosecuted for conduct they didn’t know was a crime.
+The criminal code only punishes specific, enumerated conduct and for good reason: people should have notice of what constitutes a crime up front, before they act.
 Even were a law to fit, the statute of limitations passed decades before, barring any case from going forward.

 It took an assist from Cline himself to get us unstuck.
 He did what no good criminal should ever do: write something down.
 He had responded to an attorney general civil investigation by lying about his conduct.
 Charging him for it was a novel route for an obstruction case, but it was enough, and, after considerable legal wrangling, Donald Cline pled open to the court – i.e., without a plea deal.
 His request that his felony convictions be reduced to misdemeanors was rejected.
 He was given a one-year suspended sentence, which was unsurprising given the level of the charge, his lack of criminal history and his age.